 Policy for Pediatric Resident Supervision and Duty Hours

-The University of Iowa Children’s Hospital, Pediatric Residency Program ensures that it provides appropriate supervision for all residents, as well as a duty hour schedule and a work environment that optimizes quality patient care, fortifies the educational trajectory of house staff members, and addresses all applicable program requirements.
+The University of Iowa Children's Hospital, Pediatric Residency Program ensures that it provides appropriate supervision for all residents, as well as a duty hour schedule and a work environment that optimizes quality patient care, fortifies the educational trajectory of house staff members, and address all applicable program requirements.
 On-call duties are necessary components of the UIHC clinical care systems and educational programs; these duties are managed to ensure adequate periods of rest with appropriate levels of supervision to deliver safe, effective patient care.
-(The terms “resident” or “house staff member” used in this policy shall refer to resident and fellow physicians and dentists at all house staff levels.)
+(The terms "resident" or "house staff member" used in this policy shall refer to resident and fellow physicians and dentists at all house staff levels.)

 The clinical activities of all residents are supervised by teaching staff and/or more advanced house staff members in such a way as to ensure that residents assume progressively increasing responsibility according to each resident's level of education, ability and experience.
 The teaching staff determines the level of responsibility accorded to each resident.
 On-call schedules for teaching staff and more advanced house staff members are structured to ensure supervision is readily available to those on duty.
 Call is no more frequent than that approved by the Pediatric RRC of the ACGME.
 Call-free months are also built into the program.

 The following guidelines have been established to assure the appropriate supervision of house staff: